 Freezing salsa in the original jar

 If it’s a store-bought salsa, there’s always have a little head space in the jar, so you can simply put it into the freezer.
 If you’ve already opened the jar, make sure to close it tightly before putting it into the freezer.
-One thing to note – if you’ve already used some of the sauce, in many cases it’s a good idea to transfer it into a smaller jar or container, so there will be less head space, especially if you plan to keep it in the freezer for more than a month.
-The less air in the jar/container, the less the freeze burn.
+One thing to note – if you’ve already used some of the sauce, in many cases, it’s a good idea to transfer it into a smaller jar or container, so there will be less head space, especially if you plan to keep it in the freezer for more than a month.
+The less air in the jar/container, the less the freezer burn.